-This Is What Happens If You Eat Your Biggest Meal Of The Day Right Before Bed
+Is It Bad To Eat Before Bed?
+This Is Why You Shouldn’t Eat Your Biggest Meal Of The Day Right Before You Go To Sleep

 With so much research right at your fingertips, it can be hard to know how to properly nourish your body.
 I know I've fallen down my fair share of rabbit holes looking up what to eat, when to eat, and how much my body can handle at once.
 Despite overlapping conversations and heated debates over what's truly best for your body, one thing food experts and registered nutritionists collectively agree on is that eating a big meal before bed is ill-advised.